rogererens/luos-documentation/tutorials/05_servo_control_via_potentiometer.md

 ## Build a remote controlled elastic gun

-The aim of this first tutorial is to introduce servomotors control functionalities.You can learn more about what a servomotor is and how to control it [here](https://learn.sparkfun.com/tutorials/hobby-servo-tutorial).
+The aim of this tutorial is to introduce servomotors control functionalities.You can learn more about what a servomotor is and how to control it [here](https://learn.sparkfun.com/tutorials/hobby-servo-tutorial).

 The example will be to control the position of a servo motor depending on the position of a potentiometer.